coderofsalvation/coffeerest-api-frontend-embedwebwidget/README.md

 Voila, you have a wonderful startingpoint to build 3rd party webwidgets.
 The `script.src`-url will return the concatenated string of all files defined in `webwidget.app.files.js`

+## Notes

+* the embedded js includes [cleanslate](https://github.com/premasagar/cleanslate) to achieve css isolation
+  * Therefore dont remove the class 'cleanslate' of the container element of the widget
+  * Therefore add !important to all of the widget's CSS rules